Type: Package

 data

-Column name for the grouping variable (must have exactly 2 levels).
-Supports both quoted and unquoted names via NSE.
+Character.
+Column name for the grouping variable (exactly 2 levels).

 method